What Are Contact Naps?

 2. Temperature regulation: Babies often have a hard time regulating their body temperature in the first few months of life.
 Being close to you and your body heat can keep them at a consistent, comfortable temperature.

-3. Sensory input: While there's still a lot we don't know about what your baby experiences in-utero, we know that they can hear sounds like your heartbeat, breathing, and voice in their last few weeks of gestation.
-These sounds, and your smell, are very soothing to your little one.
+3. Sensory input: While there's still a lot we don't know about what your baby experiences in-utero, we know that they can hear sounds like your heartbeat, breathing, and voice in the third trimester of pregnancy.
+These sounds, and your smell, are very soothing to your little one - it reminds them of their home for the last 9 months!.
 [2]

-4. Evolutionary instinct: Interestingly, staying close to a caregiver is an evolutionary instinct and survival mechanism for infants.
+4. Evolutionary instinct: Unsurprisingly, staying close to a caregiver is an evolutionary instinct and survival mechanism for infants.
 [2]

 The Pros and Cons of Contact Naps